AviatrixSystems/Docs/HowTos/S2C_GW_ASA.rst

   Local Subnet                      10.0.2.0/24 (VPC-AVX private subnet)
 ===============================     =================================================================

- 1.3 At Aviatrix Controller, go to **site2cloud** page.
+ 1.3 Go to **site2cloud** page.
 From site2cloud connection table, select the connection created above (e.g. avx-asa-s2c).
      - Select **Cisco** from **Vendor** drop down list
      - Select **ASA 5500 Series** from **Platform** drop down list
      - Select the proper ASA Software versin from **Software** drop down list depending on your ASA running OS
      - Click **Download Configuration** button to download the ASA site2cloud configuration
-     - Save the configuration file for configuring your ASA
+     - Save the configuration file as a reference for configuring your ASA

 2. Troubleshooting and Verifying at Aviatrix Controller
 ========================================================

  2.1 At Aviatrix Controller, go to **Site2Cloud** page.
 Verify the status of the site2cloud connection is up.

- 10.2 At **Site2Cloud - Diagnostics** page, run various diagnostics commands.
+ 2.2 At **Site2Cloud - Diagnostics** page, run various diagnostics commands.

 ===============================     =================================================================
   **Field**                         **Value**